Northern California faces days of ‘critical’ fire risk, with more deliberate power shut-offs

 “Cal Fire has increased staffing and is on high alert,” the state firefighting agency said in a situation report Tuesday.
 “Officials are urging the public to ensure they are prepared for wildfires, as well as take all precautions outdoors to prevent sparking a wildfire.”
 About 7,000 firefighters are on duty with 22 wildfires active around the state, including 12 large blazes.

 Winds funneling from the north and east will be gusty into Wednesday morning, blowing above 30 mph in some areas, the National Weather Service says.
-The second push of winds, which will be related to a cold air mass moving to the east of the state beginning Wednesday night, may be stronger, with northeasterly winds gusting to 40 mph, and stronger gusts at night and in the early mornings.
+The second push of winds, which will be related to a cold air mass moving to the east of the state beginning Wednesday night, may be stronger, with northeasterly winds gusting to 40 mph, andstronger gusts at night and in the early mornings.

 Similar northerly wind events have been associated with some of the rapidly spreading fires that have already scarred the landscape from California wine country to the high-elevation forests of the Sierras.
-Computer model projections show additional northerly wind events that may occur this weekend into early next week as well, as somewhat cooler air funnels into the state but precipitation prospects stay near zero.
+Computer model projections show additional northerly wind events that may occur this weekend into early next week, as well, as somewhat cooler air funnels into the state, but precipitation prospects stay near zero.

 “Forecast confidence is increasing for a potential third offshore wind event later in the weekend into early next week as a cold trough dives in the Great Basin,” the Weather Service forecast office in San Francisco wrote in a technical discussion Tuesday morning.
 “This type of pattern would likely result in stronger northerly winds than the two preceding events this week, with winds likely peaking on Sunday night.”